IRL2/nanover-docs/source/concepts/base-protocol.rst

 arguments and return values.
 Each function itself should return shortly after being called.

-These functions are exposed through the command service.
+These functions are exposed through the **command service**.
 A client can use this service to list the commands that are available and to call commands.

 Each command has a name and a list of arguments.
 The name is an arbitrary